kognise/obsidian-aviation/FAR/Volume 4/A Economic regulations/0249 Preservation of air carrier records.md

 ### §249.30   Applicability.

 This subpart is applicable to all air carriers and foreign air carriers as defined in 49 U.S.C.
-40102, including, without limitation, direct carriers, air taxi operators registered under part 298 of this chapter, indirect air carriers registered under part 296 of this chapter, charter operators authorized under parts 372 and 380 of this chapter, and foreign air carriers holding permits to engage in indirect foreign air transportation issued under 49 U.S.C.
+40102, including, without limitation, direct carriers, air taxi operators registered under [[Volume 4/A Economic regulations/0298 Exemptions for air taxi and commuter air carrier operations.md|part 298 of this chapter]], indirect air carriers registered under [[Volume 4/A Economic regulations/0296 Indirect air transportation of property.md|part 296 of this chapter]], charter operators authorized under parts 372 and 380 of this chapter, and foreign air carriers holding permits to engage in indirect foreign air transportation issued under 49 U.S.C.
 41302.

 \[ER-1214, 46 FR 25415, May 6, 1981, as amended at 60 FR 66726, Dec.
 26, 1995\]